-The input capacitor should be placed as close as possible to the VIN pin with a low inductance connection to the GND of the IC.
-It is recommended to connect a $4.7\mu$ F, X7R capacitor between the VIN pin and the GND pin.
-For filtering high frequency noise, an additional small $0.1\mu$ F capacitor should be placed close to the part and the capacitor should be 0402 or 0603 in size.
+The input capacitor should be placed as close as possible to the VIN pin, with a low inductance connection to the GND of the IC.
+It is recommended to connect a 4.7 $\mu$ F, X7R capacitor between VIN pin to GND pin.
+For filtering high frequency noise, additional small capacitor 0.1 $\mu$ F should be placed close to the part and the capacitor should be 0402 or 0603 in size.
 X7R capacitors are recommended for best performance across temperature and input voltage variations.